 Oceanic transport

-The movement of marine litter and microplastics by ocean currents constitutes also a source for these in the Arctic.
-The Arctic marine region is well connected to the global ocean through the southern edges of the Norwegian Sea and the Greenland Sea (Denmark Strait) where it meets the North Atlantic Ocean and through the Bering Strait and the Bering Sea exchanging with the North Pacific Ocean.
-The influence of the Atlantic is much larger than that of the Pacific as most of the water in the Arctic Ocean originates from the Atlantic Ocean (79%) while the inflow through the Bering Strait is lower (19%) (AMAP, 1998).
+The movement of particles by ocean currents constitutes an additional source of marine litter, including microplastics, in the Arctic.
+The Arctic marine region is well connected to the global ocean through the southern edges of the Norwegian Sea and the Greenland Sea (Denmark Strait), where it meets the North Atlantic Ocean, and through the Bering Strait and the Bering Sea exchanging with the North Pacific Ocean.
+The influence of the Atlantic is much larger than that of the Pacific, as most of the water in the Arctic Ocean originates from the Atlantic Ocean (79%), while the inflow through the Bering Strait is lower (19%) (AMAP, 1998).